-- · Trick difficulty (Technical Difficulty of maneuvers) This is simply defined as how difficult each trick is based on several variables.
-Spins, slides, rolls or including spins, grabbing your board, and the way a rider lands all subjectively define how difficult certain tricks are in comparison to others. - Number of rotations - Combos (combining tricks, adding spins, grabs, etc.) - The direction a rider spins in relation to the trick. - Switch vs. regular stance. - Grabbed or not. - Maneuvers where the board and body rotate in opposite directions

-- Degree of Difficulty-the difficulty of each maneuver is based on any number of variables.
-Judges will use these to subjectively determine how difficult certain maneuvers are in comparison to others. - Technical difficulty-the difficulty of each maneuver is based on any number of variables.
+- · Trick difficulty (Technical Difficulty) This is simply defined as how difficult each trick is based on several variables.
+Spins, slides, rolls or including spins, grabbing your board, and the way a rider lands all subjectively define how difficult certain tricks are in comparison to others. - Number of rotations - Combos (combining tricks, adding spins, grabs, etc.) - The direction a rider spins in relation to the trick. - Switch vs. regular stance. - Grabbed or not. - Degree of Difficulty - Technical difficulty-the difficulty of each maneuver is based on any number of variables.
 Judges will use these to subjectively determine how difficult certain maneuvers are in comparison to others.
-Variables reflecting "Degree of Difficulty" include, but are not limited to: - Stance: Switch vs normal and heelside vs toeside (approach and finish for surface maneuvers or takeoff and landing for aerial maneuvers). - Combinations: Multiple maneuvers linked together and the sequence in which they are performed.
-Combos are defined as tricks linked together without pumping.
-The judges will not count a rollout half-cab or a body virial out at the back of the wave utilized as a save, as a combo.
-Whether or not something counts as a combo is up judging team on the boat.
-In addition, if a rider falls on the last trick in a combo, the entire combination of tricks is not counted as executed. - Embellishments: Grabbed maneuvers and types of grabs; stalled maneuvers; tweaked, boned or off-axis maneuvers. - Board direction: Maneuvers performed with board revert vs forward.
-And switch revert. - Innovation: Performing a maneuver that has never been seen.
+Variables reflecting "Degree of Difficulty" include, but are not limited to: - Stance: Switch vs normal and heelside vs toeside (approach and finish for surface maneuvers or takeoff and landing for aerial maneuvers). - Combinations: Multiple maneuvers linked together and the sequence in which they are performed. - Embellishments: Grabbed maneuvers and types of grabs; stalled maneuvers; tweaked, boned or off-axis maneuvers. - Board direction: Maneuvers performed with board revert vs forward. - Innovation: Performing a maneuver that has never been seen.
 Introducing a new method of performing a maneuver.